PACKAGE LEAFLET: INFORMATION FOR THE USER

 Do not administer to children under 12 years old without consulting a doctor.

-If you experience dizziness, vertigo, visual disturbances, or other symptoms while taking this medication, you should not drive or operate machinery.
-If you only take a single dose of ibuprofen or for a short period, no special precautions are necessary.
+If you experience dizziness, vertigo, vision changes, or other symptoms while taking this medicine, you should not drive or use machinery.
+If you only take one dose of ibuprofen or for a short period, it is not necessary to take special precautions.

-Inform your doctor or pharmacist if you are using, or have recently used, any other medication, including those acquired without a prescription, as it may be necessary to interrupt treatment or adjust the dose of one or more of them.
+Tell your doctor or pharmacist if you are using or have recently used any other medicine, even those bought without a prescription, as it may be necessary to interrupt treatment or adjust the dose of one of them.

 It is not recommended to take ibuprofen with:

-Information about some components of IBUFARMALID 600 mg oral suspension
+Information about some of the components of Ibufarmalid 600 mg oral suspension

-Containing azorubine as an excipient may cause allergic reactions.
+As it contains azorubine as an excipient, it may cause allergic reactions.
 It may cause asthma, especially in patients allergic to aspirin.

 Each sachet contains 87 mg of sodium, which should be taken into account in patients with low-sodium diets.